 Exoplanets circle stars other than our sun.
-4000 were confirmed as of 2019.
+4000 were confirmed as of 2020.
 There are no doubt billions in the Milky Way galaxy.
 51 Pegasi was the first star known to have an exoplanet.
-Geoff Marcy leads the search.
+Geoff Marcy hunts planets.

 Most exoplanets are large gas balls like Jupiter.
 But the Kepler Space Telescope also found Earth-size planets, some in their star's habitable zone, where it is neither too hot nor too cold, making liquid water possible.
 Kepler used the transit method, measuring a star's dimming as a planet crossed in front of it.

 Most exoplanets have eccentric orbits, and many orbit close to their stars.
 Astronomers are looking for an Earth twin, a rocky planet taking about one Earth year to complete its orbit.
 Kepler 22-b is an Earth-like planet in terms of size and temperature.

 Alpha Centauri is the closest star system at 4.4 light-years.
 It is a triple star, and Alpha Centauri B has a planet similar to Earth in mass, but too close to the star for life.
 The planet was detected at the European Southern Observatory in Chile using the radial velocity method.
 The star's wobble was measured.
 It is analogous to a big man dancing with a little woman.
 He twirls her around, but she also moves him.
 It seems logical that stars closest to our sun would be the best candidates for having Earth-like planets.

 German astronomer Wilhelm Gliese was known for his Catalogue of Nearby Stars, and ESO has located Earth-like planets Gliese 581 C and D orbiting in their habitable zone.

 The James Webb Space Telescope will search for biosignature gases in the atmospheres of exoplanets.